 - Detox diets are rigorous plans to lose weight quickly and supposedly help cleanse your body of toxic chemicals.

-- There are different detoxification diets.
+- There are different detox diets.
 Some are designed based on drinks, herbs, or by fasting and eating small portions of vegetables and fruits, as well as certain supplements.

 Detoxifying the body is based on the fact that the body needs to eliminate the toxins that accumulate due to the consumption of canned food and environmental pollutants.